Using PayPal For Payments In A Homeschool Co-op

-Our (homeschool group’s) yearbook is looking take in the money thru my personal paypal account, then deposit it into an separate bank account so that our Assoc. does cross over the $5000.00 mark.
-How is this done so that I don’t have to claim the money as extra income.
+Our (homeschool group’s) yearbook is looking to take in the money through my personal PayPal account, then deposit it into a separate bank account so that our group does cross over the $5,000.00 mark.
+How is this done so that I don’t have to claim the money as extra income?

-Currently the association is trying to do a paypal account not just for yearbook for membership dues, they are hesitant because they set up the a paypal account under non-profit, paypal is wanting proof of this and we don’t have it.
-I suggested that they explain to paypal that they we are a Unincorporated Non-Profit Assoc. and it should be fine.
+Currently, the group set up the PayPal account as a non-profit and now Paypal wants proof of this and we don’t have it.
+I suggested that they explain to Paypal that we are a Unincorporated Non-Profit Association.

 Sandy in TX